 Create an OIL SPILL on any website!
 Visit this link, then simply enter the web address of whatever site you’d like to contaminate and watch the spill happen…

 I’ve always been interested in the oral narratives that are passed on from one generation to another.
 The launch of INDIGO’s Mother Tongue project provided incentive to begin a series of graphic “copyfree” posters featuring such stories as told by First Peoples.
 Above are the first two pieces: Two Wolves features the well-known Cherokee tale of the battle between good and evil as told by an elder to his grandson; Turtle includes the Anishinaabe story of how the turtle got its shell, and passes on the knowledge of the 13 large moons and 28 smaller segments that appear on the back of every turtle (many First Nations descendants are taught that the turtle shell represents the perfect depiction of the lunar year—I learned of this from one of our Aboriginal clients).

 You can read the stories (or download, distribute, or print these posters) here: Two Wolves (1.2 MB PDF); Turtle (1.3 MB PDF).
-I’d encourage other designers to make your own contribution to the INDIGO Mother Tongue initiative—you can access the submission information here.

 Thanks to Adrian J. K. Shum for your assistance.
 Credit for the wolf images goes to www.firstpeople.us